olyapetrukhina/decorators_project_hse/README.md

 # decorators_project_hse

-Start in Data Science Course Project
-This project is part of the "Start in Data Science" online course offered by HSE, one of the major Russian universities.
+This project is part of the **"Start in Data Science"** online course offered by HSE, one of the major Russian universities.

+The main purpose of the course is to teach participants the basics of the Python language and the analytical skills necessary for a successful career in data analysis.

+**Course program:**

+Python Basics

+Collections

+Functions, recursion, and exception handling

+Working with files and date

+Lines.
+Regular expressions

+The basics of analytics

+Data analytics in pandas

+SQL Basics

+OOP

+Working with SQL in Python Streamlet to create an MVP

-It involves implementing several decorators in Python.
+The project involves implementing several decorators in Python.

 **Project Overview**